cyberangel22k/FUGU-ARDUINO-MPPT-FIRMWARE/README.md

 * Updated setup wizard.
 Added an option to set date as reference for the lifetime harvest.
 This is automatically set if connected to Wi-Fi but you need to manually input the date in offline mode.

-* Rearranged boot sequence to avoid calling setupWiFI() at the same time on first boot.
+* Rearranged boot sequence to avoid calling setupWiFI() at the twice on first boot.

 * added a vTaskDelay in coreTwo  to prevent watchdog from getting triggered.